Petra Conti

 Petra Conti (born April 30, 1988) is an Italian ballerina.
 She is a former principal dancer with Los Angeles Ballet, the Boston Ballet and La Scala Theatre Ballet.
-She is now the artistic director of her own ballet company, Hollywood Ballet.

-Before being promoted to principal dancer, she danced as a member of the corps de ballet with the Bavarian State Ballet.

-She has danced as a guest principal dancer with Arena di Verona, the Great Russian Ballet, the National Opera of Ukraine, the Ballet Opera of Istanbul, the National Theatre of Opera and Ballet of Albania in Tirana and toured all around the world.
+She has danced as a guest principal dancer with Arena di Verona, the Great Russian Ballet, the National Opera of Ukraine, the Ballet Opera of Istanbul, the National Theatre of Opera and Ballet of Albania in Tirana.

-Since 2014 she holds the title of Ambassador of the Italian Ballet around the World.

-Early life
+Early life and education

-Petra Conti was born on April 30, 1988, in Anagni but she grew up in Frosinone, Italy.
+Petra Conti was born on April 30, 1988, in Anagni and grew up in Frosinone, Italy.
 Her father is Italian and her mother is Polish.
 Her mother and sister trained at the Academy of Ballet in Poland.

-She trained at Szewczenko M.M.
-Scholl of Ballet, until she moved to Italy.
-In 2006 she graduated with honors from the National Dance Academy in Rome.
+Conti trained at Szewczenko M.M.
+School of Ballet in Poland and later at National Dance Academy in Rome, graduating from the latter in 2006.

-She is a naturalized American citizen since March 2021.

 Career

-Petra Conti graduated at the National Academy of Dance in Rome under the coaching of legendary Maestro Zarko Prebil and later joined the Mariinsky Ballet as a trainee, where she was assigned to work with Prima Ballerina Elvira Tarasova, now the coach of Maria Khoreva.
+At seventeen years old, Conti was a guest dancer in the Arena di Verona Ballet's Cinderella.
+At the National Academy of Dance, she trained under the guidance of Zarko Prebil and later joined the Mariinsky Ballet as a trainee, where she worked with Elvira Tarasova.